 If you’re an avid reader of our blog or follow us on social media, you know that we educate job seekers on how to optimize their resume for an ATS and how to tailor their resume for each job.
 We do that because that’s what it takes to increase your interview rate.

-Reports from Forbes and Glassdoor showed that job openings can get anywhere from 100-250 applicants.
-That number will be larger for more well-known, established companies.
-At Jobscan, we were recently hiring a content writer.
-We received over 1,000 applications.
+These numbers will be larger for more well-known, established companies.
+At Jobscan, we were recently hiring a visual designer.
+We received over 1,400 applications.

 Some recruiters will look at every single application, but many won’t.
 The aforementioned survey by Harvard Business School revealed that “more than 90% of employers […] initially filter or rank potential middle-skills (94%) and high-skills (92%) candidates” by criteria like skills, credentials, and years of experience.
 According to the report, “a recruiter will never see that candidate’s application, even though it might fill all of the employer’s requirements.”